gabriel-hahn/search-engine/README.md

 # Search Engine
 A search engine API (NodeJS + MongoDB), crawling methods to search websites and a web page like Google to use this API.
+Pure JavaScript + Unit Tests.

 ## Something in the future?